m1griffin/arrayfunc/docs/ArrayFunc.rst

 If the array length limit value is zero, negative, or greater than the actual size of the array, the length limit will be ignored and the entire array used.
 The default is to use the entire array.

+SIMD Control
+____________

+SIMD (Single Instruction Multiple Data) is a set of CPU features which allow multiple operations to take place in parallel.
+Some, but not all, functions will make use of these instructions to speed up execution.

+Those functions which do support SIMD features will automatically make use of them by default unless this feature is disabled.
+There is normally no reason to disable SIMD, but should there be hardware related problems the function can be forced to fall back to conventional execution mode.

+If the optional parameter "nosimd" is set to true ("nosimd=True"), SIMD execution will be disabled.
+The default is "False".

+To repeat, there is normally no reason to wish to disable SIMD.

+See the documentation section on SIMD support has more detail.

 ---------------------------------------------------------------------